rethinkdb/rethinkdb-rs/api/ruby/dates-and-times/epoch_time.md

 # Description #

 Create a time object based on seconds since epoch.
+The first argument is a float and will be rounded to three decimal places (millisecond-precision).

 __Example:__ Update the birthdate of the user "John" to November 3rd, 1986.